drduh/macOS-Security-and-Privacy-Guide/README.md

 Services on OS X are managed by **launchd**.
 See <http://launchd.info/>, as well as [Apple's Daemons and Services Programming Guide](https://developer.apple.com/library/mac/documentation/MacOSX/Conceptual/BPSystemStartup/Chapters/CreatingLaunchdJobs.html) and [Technical Note TN2083](https://developer.apple.com/library/mac/technotes/tn2083/_index.html)

+You can also run [KnockKnock](https://github.com/synack/knockknock) that shows more information about startup items.

 Here are the basics:

 * Use `launchctl list` to view loaded user agents